 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
 These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
-Yes Complaints Policy Section 3.2 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Yes Complaints Policy Section 3.2 and Compensation Policy (available to view on our website: Make a complaint about MTVH - Metropolitan Thames Valley) A review of the Compensation Policy will be undertaken during 2024/25.
-7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
-Any remedy proposed must Yes Complaints Policy Section 3.2 and 3.4.
-Action plans are provided when be followed through to completion. appropriate.
-7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
-Yes Housing Ombudsman guidance reviewed as required.
-A review of the Compensation Policy will be undertaken during 2024/25.
-The Housing Ombudsman Remedies Guidance will influence any amendments made to the policy.
+Yes Complaints-policy.pdf Customer-Remedies-Policy.pdf Complaints Policy Section 3.2 Customer Remedies Policy Section 3 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
+Yes Complaints-policy.pdf Customer-Remedies-Policy.pdf Section 3.2 Section 3.1 7.3 The remedy offer must clearly set out what will happen and by when, in Yes Complaints-policy.pdf Section 3.2 agreement with the resident where appropriate.
+Any remedy proposed must be followed through to completion.
+Customer-Remedies-Policy.pdf Section 4.7 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+Yes Customer-Remedies-Policy.pdf Section 3.1